 International and EU entry requirements

 Please select your country from the drop-down list below

 Students from overseas should visit the International pages for information on the entry requirements from their country and further information on English language requirements.
 Royal Holloway offers a Pre-Master’s Diploma for International Students and English language pre-sessional courses, allowing students the opportunity to develop their study skills and English language before starting their postgraduate degree.

 - An interview and sample essay may be required if we would like more information upon which to base a decision.
 Applicants unable to attend an interview, such as overseas students, will be interviewed by telephone.

 On completion of your MA in Crusades Studies at Royal Holloway you will have developed and finessed skills, such as research, analysis and presenting, which will appeal to future employers.
 Your degree also demonstrates that you enjoy being challenged, understand complex issues, as well as other values and cultures, which equips you to operate successfully in a fast-changing and increasingly globalised and multi-cultural environment.
 On graduation you will have ideally placed to develop your career in areas that involve the professional creation, evaluation and dissemination of knowledge or wish to progress towards a PhD.

 - Our Careers team will work with you to enhance your employability and prepare you for the choices ahead.
 Their support doesn’t end when you graduate; you can access the service for up to two years after graduation.

 - Our graduates are highly employable and, in recent years, have progressed to many stimulating and rewarding careers, including: doctoral research, school teaching, management-level banking, management-level business, local government, the Metropolitan Police, and the National Trust.

-Other essential costs**: Approximately £25 for two essential text books
+Other essential costs**: You will need to purchase two essential text books costing approximately £25

 How do I pay for it?
 Find out more about funding options, including loans, grants, scholarships and bursaries.